mangoquarterzip/hedgehog.bet/README.md

 OpenZeppelin Libraries: For standard ERC20 and ERC721 (NFT) interfaces and implementations, ensuring safety and compatibility with other Ethereum contracts and applications.
 State Management: The contract keeps track of the current bet status, the assets in play, and the addresses of Alice and Bob.
-Asset Transfers: The contract ensures that, based on the outcome of the bet, the locked assets are transferred to the appropriate winner.
+Asset Transfers: The contract ensures that, based on the outcome of the bet, the locked assets are transferred to the appropriate winner. users to contact you.

-### Prerequisites

-Outline the software, libraries, tools, and configurations that a user needs to have in place before they can use your project.

-### Installation

-Provide a detailed guide on how to install your project.
-You can include code snippets and terminal commands to help users understand the installation process.

-## Usage

-Demonstrate how to use your project once it's set up.
-Include code examples, screenshots, and explanations to guide users through the different use cases and scenarios.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for submitting pull requests, reporting bugs, and suggesting new features.
-Be sure to outline any coding standards or contribution processes you follow.

-## License

-Indicate the open-source license your project is released under.
-This section helps others understand how they can use, modify, and distribute your code.

-## Contact

-Provide a way for users to contact you.
 This could be an email address, a link to your personal website, or any other method you're comfortable with.